 - Short sentences are easy to read.
 Short sentences score higher than long ones.
 Shorter syllabic words score higher.

 - “Complex” words are words with more syllables in them.
 They’re not necessarily words that require better vocabulary and higher education.

 - Longer sentences, like this one, make your content much more complex compared to shorter sentences.

 Readability tests can also be across the board.
-Just because your audience prefers content in the 60s to 70s (so for 12 to 15-year-olds) doesn’t mean the content should be like that all of the time.
+Just because your audience prefers content in the 60s to 70s doesn’t mean the content should be like that all of the time.
 For example, Quietly’s blog content rates different scores depending on the author and the content.
-Some of our more technical articles like “The Dreaded 100% Bounce Rate and What It’s Really Saying About Your Content” has a low score, meaning it’s more difficult to read.
+Some of our more technical articles like, “The dreaded 100 percent bounce rate and what it’s really saying about your content” have a low score, meaning they’re more difficult to read.

-Others like “Why 25 Is the Magical Number for Headline Success” score much higher, meaning it’s easier to read.
+Others like, “Why 25 is the magical number for headline success” score much higher, meaning they’re easier to read.
 But both appeal to our readers (and audience personas).
 To dilute one or complicate the other for the sake of “readability” consistency is silly since each article serves a different purpose.